DeWitt46/QITE/README.md

-# QITE
+# QITE for QMETTS
-Implementation of QITE algorithm as a subroutine for thermal state preparation
+Implementation of QITE algorithm as a subroutine for thermal state preparation.